 Gifft Hill School has a dress code designed to help students keep their focus on learning by minimizing distractions within the educational environment.
-Students are expected to wear the school uniform Monday through Friday unless a special dress day has been specifically approved by the school.
-The GHS uniform consists of a collared, solid color, polo shirt embroidered with the school's seal on the left side of the shirt.
+Students are expected to wear the school uniform Monday through Friday unless a dress-down day has been specifically approved by the school.
+The GHS uniform consists of a collared, solid color, polo shirt embroidered with the school's seal in white or hunter green thread, on the left side of the shirt.
 If a student or parent chooses not to purchase uniform shirts provided through the school office, he/she is responsible for ensuring that the shirts meet the above requirements and that the overall appearance of the shirt meets a professional standard of workmanship.
 The bottom half of the uniform consists of khaki (tan in color, regardless of style) or black pants, shorts, and skirts.
 Uniform bottoms should meet a professional standard for length and fit similar to what is appropriate for the workplace or church.
 Clothing should be free from rips, tears, or holes and worn such that undergarments are not visible.
 Students who are not in uniform will be given the opportunity to contact a parent to bring them the appropriate clothing or select a shirt/shorts from the clean, recycled uniform bin.
 If they refuse these options, they will be referred to the office for non-compliance with the dress code policy.
 The school staff and administration are the ultimate authority on whether clothing meets the above standards.
-In addition to the above uniform standards, the following applies:
+In addition, to the above uniform standards, the following applies:

-- Hats, caps, hair picks, and sunglasses are not to be worn inside the building. - Cell phones, smart watches, and personal headphones must be secured in the provided pouch during instructional hours.
-If an educational activity requires the use of headphones, the teacher will provide them. - Socks and sneakers must be worn during Physical Education, in the gardens, and in the kitchen, unless the instructor specifies otherwise. - Outerwear, such as sweatshirts, must be a solid color and must display the Gifft Hill School logo.
+- Hats, caps, hair picks, and sunglasses are not to be worn inside the building. - Headphones (even if not connected to anything), and other electronic devices may not be visible or in use during instructional hours.
+If an educational activity requires the use of headphones, the teacher will monitor their use in class and remind students to remove them prior to transitioning out of his/her classroom. - Socks and sneakers must be worn during Physical Education, in the gardens, and in the kitchen, unless the instructor specifies otherwise. - Outerwear, such as sweatshirts, must be a solid color and must display the Gifft Hill School logo.
 No other logos may be visible.
 Hoods may not be up within the school grounds and during school hours.